-We will accept foreign qualifications relevant to the activities the adviser RG 146.79 undertakes.
-Advisers will need to obtain evidence that a course has been recognised by a relevant overseas regulatory body (e.g. Financial Services Authority (UK), New Zealand Securities Commission, the Financial Industry Regulatory Authority (which replaced the National Association of Securities Dealers) (US), Securities and Futures Commission (Hong Kong), and the Monetary Authority of Singapore).
-Relevant foreign university qualifications can be verified by Australian Education International-National Office of
+RG 146.83 Generally, we will accept foreign qualifications relevant to the activities the adviser undertakes.
+Advisers will need to obtain evidence that a course has been recognised by a relevant overseas regulatory body (e.g. the Financial Services Authority (UK), the New Zealand Financial Markets Authority, the

+Financial Industry Regulatory Authority (which replaced the National Association of Securities Dealers) (US), the Securities and Futures Commission (Hong Kong), and the Monetary Authority of Singapore).

-Overseas Skills Recognition (AEI-NOOSR) through their Country Education Profile and Update publications, by contacting AEI-NOOSR directly or by contacting the Overseas Qualifications Unit (OQU) located in each Australian state or territory.
+RG 146.84 Relevant foreign university qualifications can be verified by Australian Education International-National Office of Overseas Skills Recognition (AEI NOOSR) through its Country education profiles and 'update' publications, by contacting AEI NOOSR directly or by contacting the Overseas Qualifications Unit (OQU) located in each Australian state or territory.

-RG 146.80 Foreign qualifications will not have addressed Australian requirements (e.g. obligations under the Corporations Act and relevant codes of conduct, and knowledge of other relevant Australian legislation including taxation and superannuation).
+RG 146.85 Foreign qualifications will not have addressed Australian legal requirements (e.g. obligations under the Corporations Act and relevant codes of conduct, and knowledge of other relevant Australian legislation, including taxation and superannuation).
 Advisers with foreign qualifications must undertake a relevant course listed on the ASIC Training Register to become familiar with Australian requirements.